Nesvilab/philosopher/README.md

-## How to Download
+## Download
-Download the latest version [here](https://github.com/nesvilab/philosopher/releases/latest)
+Download the latest version [here](https://github.com/nesvilab/philosopher/releases/latest).

 ## How to Use